ervacoban/OpenGL/README.md

 # OpenGL
-Some of my OpenGL stuff for "Computer Graphics" class
+Some of my OpenGL work for "Computer Graphics" class